JoaoCostaIFG/tvvs/assignments/2_black_box_testing/2_report.md

 dependence on *swing*.
 The `misc` package was also discarded since it only contains one function (not enough for the completion of the assignment).
 Function related to the elapsed time were also ignored.

+The selected package for testing was the `de.dominik_geyer.jtimesched.project` package.
 ## Category-Partition - Function 1

 **Function**: `public static int parseSeconds(String strTime)` in `Project.java`